Deepfake: Politics

-Recently, the use of deepfakes has inspired research on deepfake's capability and effects when used in disinformation campaigns.
-This capability has raised concerns, partly due to the potential of deepfakes to circumvent a person's skepticism and influence their views on an issue.
+Researchers have studied the capabilities and effects of deepfakes when used in disinformation campaigns, including the potential for deepfakes to circumvent a person's scepticism and influence their views on an issue.
+Unlike crude misinformation, political propaganda via generative AI often co-opts cultural tropes, visual media, and satire to craft emotionally resonant messages that are difficult to fact-check without losing nuance.
 Due to the continued advancement in technology that improves deceptive capabilities of deepfakes, some scholars believe that deepfakes could pose a significant threat to democratic societies.
 Studies have investigated the effects of political deepfakes.
 In two separate studies focusing on Dutch participants, it was found that deepfakes have varying effects on an audience.
 As a tool of disinformation, deepfakes did not necessarily produce stronger reactions or shifts in viewpoints than traditional textual disinformation.
 However, deepfakes did produce a reassuring effect on individuals who held preconceived notions that aligned with the viewpoint promoted by the deepfake disinformation in the study.
 Additionally, deepfakes are effective when designed to target a specific demographic segment related to a particular issue.
 "Microtargeting" involves understanding nuanced political issues of a specific demographic to create a targeted deepfake.
 The targeted deepfake is then used to connect with and influence the viewpoint of that demographic.
-Targeted deepfakes were found to be notably effective by the researchers.
-Research has also found that the political effects of deepfakes are not necessarily as straightforward or assured.
-Researchers in the United Kingdom uncovered that deepfake political disinformation does not have a guaranteed effect on populations beyond indications that it may sow distrust or uncertainty in a source that provides the deepfake.
-The implications of distrust in sources led researchers to conclude that deepfakes may have outsized effect in a "low-trust" information environment where public institutions are not trusted by the public.
+Targeted deepfakes were found to be notably effective by some researchers.
+Other researchers in the United Kingdom found that deepfake political disinformation does not have a guaranteed effect on populations beyond indications that it may sow distrust or uncertainty in a source that provides the deepfake.
+The implications of distrust in sources led those researchers to conclude that deepfakes may have outsized effect in a "low-trust" information environment where public institutions are not trusted by the public.

 Across the world, there are key instances where deepfakes have been used to misrepresent well-known politicians and other public figures.

+Liar's dividend

+The liar's dividend is a political and social phenomenon in which, when faced with incriminating or embarrassing authentic video or audio recordings of themselves, individuals will claim that the recordings are AI in order to dismiss the claims and gain sympathy.